 Calvin College Minority Grant.
 Gifts have been received from constituents and friends of the college to fund this grant program for students who are members of a minority culture in North America.
 To be eligible for a grant from this fund, candidates must have a grade point average of 2.5 or higher and must demonstrate financial need.
 Candidates for renewal are given the first consideration.
-One grant of \$1,000 was awarded to a freshman for 1985-86.
+Three grants of \$1,000 each were awarded to a freshman for 1986-87.